stevie-mayhew/silverstripe-framework/docs/en/01_Tutorials/01_Building_A_Basic_Site.md

 ##  Using the CMS

-### User Interface Basics
+### User interface basics

 ![](/_images/tutorial1_cms-basic.jpg)

 The CMS is the area in which you can manage your site content.
 You can access the cms at http://localhost/your_site_name/admin (or http://yourdomain.com/admin if you are using your own domain name).
 You will be presented with a login screen.
 Login using the details you provided at installation.
 After logging in you should see the CMS interface with a list of the pages currently on your website (the site tree).
-Here you can add, delete and reorganize pages.
+Here you can add, delete and reorganise pages.
 If you need to delete, publish, or unpublish a page, first check "multi-selection" at the top.
 You will then be able to perform actions on any checked files using the "Actions" dropdown.
 Clicking on a page will open it in the page editing interface pictured below (we've entered some test content).

 ![](/_images/tutorial1_cms-numbered.jpg)

 1. This menu allows you to move between different sections of the CMS.
 There are four core sections - "Pages", "Files", "Users" and "Settings".
 If you have modules installed, they may have their own sections here.
 In this tutorial we will be focusing on the "Pages" section.
 2. The breadcrumbs on the left will show you a direct path to the page you are currently looking at.
 You can use this path to navigate up through a page's hierarchy.
 On the left there are tabs you may use to flick between different aspects of a page.
 By default, you should be shown three tabs: "Content", "Settings", and "History".
  * Content - Allows you to set the title, wysiwyg content, URL and Meta data for your page.
- * Settings - Here you set the type of page behavior, parent page, show in search, show in menu, and who can view or edit the page.
+ * Settings - Here you set the type of page behaviour, parent page, show in search, show in menu, and who can view or edit the page.
  * History - This allows you to view previous version of your page, compare, change, and revert to previous version if need be.
 3. Within the "Pages" section (provided you are in the "Content" or "Settings" tab) you can quickly move between pages in the CMS using the site tree.
 To collapse and expand this sidebar, click the arrow at the bottom.
 If you are in the history tab, you will notice the site tree has been replaced by a list of the alterations to the current page.
 ![](/_images/tutorial1_cms-numbered-3.jpg)